Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum Advantage

-Because image encoding requires such deep circuits, it is advantageous to stay in the quantum domain for as long as possible before measuring the state, ideally performing additional data reduction so that fewer shots are required for analysis.
-This could include running additional image analysis algorithms, doing quantum machine learning, etc. In radio astronomy, calibration is one of the most computational intensive stages of image reconstruction.
+The number of shots required will not change as quantum hardware improves, but can be improved with algorithmic development.
+It is advantageous to stay in the quantum domain for as long as possible before measuring the state, ideally performing additional data reduction so that fewer shots are required for analysis.
+This could include performing gridding, deconvolving $S^D$ to reconstruct $S$, running additional image analysis algorithms, doing quantum machine learning, etc.